Welcome to the connections preference process for the 2022-2023 school year! This page will be updated as new information comes.

 This yearlong course exposes the students to both health & physical education concepts in an integrated manner.
 The students in the course will attend both health class & physical education class on a rotating basis.
 The instructors of the course work together as a collaborative team to ensure that all students are provided with essential life skills to help them make smart decisions & develop strong refusal skills.
 At the end of the physical education course, the students should be able to meet national physical education standards for physical literacy as well as the state & district standards.

-This yearlong course prepares students for responsible leadership roles, while making them aware of their individual responsibilities and privileges as an American citizen.
-In JLC, cadets learn to plan, organize, teamwork, leadership and discipline.
-These skills will make them successful in their academic, personal and professional lives.
+The mission of Gwinnett County Public Schools' Junior Leadership Corps program is to influence students to be motivated to achieve their academic goals and to be successful, productive leaders who make a difference in their communities.
 We encourage cadets to work hard as they “Enter to Learn and Leave to Lead.”
+Lessons are designed to enhance students' leadership skills including: time and money management, goal setting, healthy relationships, working with groups, health and physical fitness, community service initiatives, and leadership in a diverse world.
 Additionally, there are opportunities for the students to participate in extracurricular activities such as color guard, flag detail, exhibition drill team, regulation drill team, and Raider’s team.
 These teams compete against other Gwinnett County Middle Schools.
 Future world leaders are in the JLC class, and we are changing tomorrow by educating today’s youth.

 This semester course is composed of activities in a planned program that provides students the opportunity to develop healthier bodies and attitudes toward physical fitness.
 There is a focus on improved physical fitness of all students.